Siitoo/Technical-Design-Document/README.md

 ![brofilerImage](/docs/brofilerImage.jpg)

-**The purpose of this research is to know the elements that make up a TDD and how to create it, then we will explain step by step how to create a TDD and at the end we will show an example of an index of a TDD.**
+**The purpose of this research is to know the elements that make up a TDD and how to create it, then we will explain step by step how to create a TDD**

 ## Creating a Technical Design Document